US Democratic lawmakers unveil 'billionaires tax' | DW | 27.10.2021

 The proposed tax would target very wealthy people who, under current tax law, do not have to pay taxes on investments that have increased in value but have not been sold.

-It specifically target the gains of those with more than $1 billion (€861 million) in assets or incomes of more than $100 million a year.
+It specifically targets the gains of those with more than $1 billion (€861 million) in assets or incomes of more than $100 million a year.
 The tax would apply to about 700 people.

 It would impose the standard 23.8% tax rate for long-term capital gains on tradable assets such as stocks, even if they were unsold.
 Taxpayers could also take deductions for losses on assets.